alheka/seventimeapi/source/includes/_Users.md

 }
 ```

-This endpoint retrieves user roles, a maximum of 500 user roles will be returned.
+This endpoint retrieves user roles.